janshercs/learns/docs/_posts/2022-07-10-software-engineering-lessons-at-google.md

 A little humor there, because they define Software Engineering as programming over time.
 This book is a compilation of wisdom of x-googlers (xooglers) & googlers over time and they pertain to mostly to policies, tools and best practices in developing code that is meant to live for a long time (possibly infinite).

+You are able to view the book online [here](https://abseil.io/resources/swe-book/html/toc.html).

 ## It all depends on the time and scale

 The book makes the case that best practices for a block of code or a software project depends on the expected time that the project is to live and the scale which it is to be implemented at; as a 2 day hackathon project has very different requirements and considerations from writing the file system binary for a linux kernel.